-The United States is currently experiencing one of the largest and most deadly drug crises in its history.
+The United States is currently experiencing one of the largest and most deadly drug crises in its history - and PCC is responding with a course exploring origins of addiction designed for health professionals, law enforcement, government employees, counselors, social workers, educators, nurses, addictions professionals, and more.
 Opioid drugs, including heroin, morphine, fentanyl, and others, are causing large numbers of overdose deaths throughout the country.
 In 2015, one out of every two deaths was drug-related.

 Addiction’s Impact on Healthcare

 Healthcare is taking a hard hit because of this drug crisis.
 Along with increasing numbers of lost lives (33,000 in 2015 alone), helping patients overcome addiction takes expert care, attention and lots of time from staff.

 Medicaid is the number one payer of drug addiction rehabilitation programs.
 These programs are costly for both healthcare organizations and the public at large.
 According to the Centers for Disease Control and Prevention, opioid abuse cost the U.S. economy almost $78.5 billion in 2013 alone.
 These costs may include care for overdoses, substance abuse programs, lost work, and productivity and even law enforcement costs.

 Since half of all deaths are a result of prescription opioids, healthcare providers and organizations must take a large role in preventing addiction and controlling access to prescriptions.
 Many states and hospitals now use prescription drug monitoring programs and encourage holistic approach to pain control that requires the use of fewer opioid and narcotic medicines.

 Oregon has taken important strides toward reducing opioid overdoses in the state.
 Through many policy efforts like a prescription drug monitoring program, training, and access to naloxone (a drug that can save lives in the case of an overdose), the state of Oregon say a 38 percent decrease in overdoses between 2006 and 2013.